 Jaelyn continues to be regularly monitored by Dr. Peterson and the cardiologists at the Dallas Heart Center at Cardinal Glennon but has not required surgery for the Ebstein’s Anomaly.

 “This experience taught me to reach out and ask others around for support.
 Parents shouldn’t try to do this on their own.
 The best thing I had around me was my family.
 Whether it was my best friends or my actual family, I had the best support group you could ever ask for,” says Brandi.
 “I also learned that I am stronger then I thought, and so is my daughter.
 We should never underestimate how much fight we have in us when we are fighting for something so important.”

 Now, two-year-old Jaelyn has a smile that lights up the room.
 She loves playing outside and in the basketball gym, just like her mom and dad.
 “She is actually ahead of schedule developmentally and is so smart.
 She is just perfect,” says Brandi.

 Since opening in 2009, 13 babies have been born via an EXIT procedure at Cardinal Glennon.
-The team at the St. Louis Fetal Care Institute has performed hundreds of fetal ECHOs, and helped families and babies with a congenital heart defect diagnosis.
+The team at the St. Louis Fetal Care Institute has performed thousands of fetal ECHOs, and helped families and babies with a congenital heart defect diagnosis.